Friend or Foe?

 In women, the highest number of estrogen receptors is found in the vagina.
 Estrogens serve to maintain the shape and flexibility of the vagina, and also ensure the thickness and lubrication of its lining, Ford explains.
 “When estrogen supplies diminish, the vaginal tissues become dry, narrow and less pliable.
 The vagina may shorten, and the entrance to the vagina may become so narrow that intercourse is painful or impossible.”
 In addition, estrogens increase sexual response and the quality of a woman’s orgasm.

-While no one argues the role that estrogens play in a woman’s sexuality, many are surprised to learn that estrogens also play an important role in maintaining a healthy brain.
-Researchers have long realized that the sex hormones, including estrogens, have profound effects on neurotransmission— the ability of nerves to communicate properly.
+While no one argues the role that estrogens play in a woman’s sexuality, many are surprised to learn that they also play an important role in maintaining a healthy brain.
+Researchers have long realized that the sex hormones have profound effects on neurotransmission— the ability of nerves to communicate properly.
 “Mood, memory and other cognitive ability depend upon proper neurotransmission,” writes Edward L. Klaiber, MD.
 In Hormones and the Mind, Klaiber relates how he personally participated in research that proved treatment with estrogens could help severely depressed women who had been resistant to antidepressant medications.

 Estrogens actually improve neurotransmission in several ways: by increasing the production of mood regulating neurotransmitters; by increasing the number of neurotransmitter receptors in nerve cells; and by also helping to maintain the structure of dendrites, the branching structures of the brain, which allow neurons to “talk.”
 In addition, estrogens work together with growth factors to promote the growth of nerve cells in the brain.